! – Code snippet to speed up Google Fonts – > <! – End of code snippet for Google Fonts – > Skip to main contentSkip to navigation

 In Hagman, actor Larry Hagman brought an action for quiet title to a portion of land that was inadvertently enclosed by a fence and subsequently improved.
 The portion of land enclosed was owned by a religious organization, exempt from property tax in the state of California.
 The trial court granted summary judgment in favor of Mr. Hagman.

 On appeal, the religious organization argued that it was immune from adverse possession as a “public entity” under Cal.
 Civil Code section 1007 because it was a “public benefit corporation.”
-The Court soundly rejected this argument, concluding that a public benefit corporation is not a “public entity” and it is not subject to immunity from adverse possession.
+The Court soundly rejected this argument, concluding that a public benefit corporation is not a “public entity” and is not subject to such immunity.

 The unusual twist to the case came next when the Court seemingly expanded adverse possession.
 The Court concluded that since religious organizations were exempt from property tax, the adverse possessor (here, Mr. Hagman) was excused from California’s requirement to pay taxes on the property acquired.
 Therefore, Mr. Hagman could acquire the property by satisfying the other elements of adverse possession, without paying any taxes.

-Fred Pfister is an associate at White and Bright specializing in real estate and business litigation.
-For questions relating to this article or for assistance with easement and boundary litigation, please contact Mr. Pfister at White and Bright (760-747-3200).
+For questions relating to this article or for assistance with easement and boundary litigation, please contact the real estate attorneys at White and Bright.